 Merion Station is a somewhat small town located in the state of Pennsylvania.
 With a population of 5,741 people and just one neighborhood, Merion Station is the 255th largest community in Pennsylvania.
-Much of the housing stock in Merion Station was built prior to World War II, making it one of the older and more historic towns in the country.
+Merion Station has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Merion Station home prices are not only among the most expensive in Pennsylvania, but Merion Station real estate also consistently ranks among the most expensive in America.

-Merion Station is a decidedly white-collar town, with fully 88.97% of the workforce employed in white-collar jobs, well above the national average.
+Merion Station is a decidedly white-collar town, with fully 91.13% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Merion Station is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Merion Station who work in business and financial occupations (16.25%), management occupations (15.86%), and healthcare (10.49%).
+There are especially a lot of people living in Merion Station who work in management occupations (18.63%), business and financial occupations (14.37%), and healthcare (12.00%).

 Also of interest is that Merion Station has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 35.77% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 39.06% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Merion Station is a somewhat ethnically-diverse town.
 The people who call Merion Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merion Station residents report their race to be White, followed by Asian.
-Important ancestries of people in Merion Station include German, Irish, English, Italian, and Eastern European.
+Important ancestries of people in Merion Station include German, Irish, English, Eastern European, and Italian.

 The most common language spoken in Merion Station is English.
 Other important languages spoken here include Chinese and Spanish.